-Applied Elective Physical Education, a course based on selected standards from Indiana's Academic Standards for Physical Education, identifies what a student should know and be able to do as a result of a quality physical education program.
-The goal of a physically educated student is to maintain appropriate levels of cardio- respiratory endurance, muscular strength and endurance, flexibility, and body composition necessary for a healthy and productive life.
-Elective Physical Education promotes lifetime sport and recreational activities and provides an opportunity for an in-depth study in one or more specific areas.
+Grade Level: 9-12 Applied Elective Physical Education, a course based on selected standards from Indiana's Course # 3560Apl Academic Standards for Physical Education, identifies what a student should know and be Applied Units: 8 Maximum able to do as a result of a quality physical education program.
+The goal of a physically educated student is to maintain appropriate levels of cardio- respiratory endurance, Counts as a Health & Wellness muscular strength and endurance, flexibility, and body composition necessary for a healthy Requirement for the Certification and productive life.
+Elective Physical Education promotes lifetime sport and recreational of Completion activities and provides an opportunity for an in-depth study in one or more specific areas.
 This course includes the study of physical development concepts and principles of sport and exercise as well as opportunities to develop or refine skills and attitudes that promote lifelong fitness.
-With staff support, students have the opportunity to design and develop an appropriate personal fitness program that enables them to achieve a desired level of fitness and includes self- monitoring.
-Ongoing assessment may include individual progress and/or performance-based skill evaluation.
+With staff support, students have the opportunity to design and develop an appropriate personal fitness program that enables them to achieve a desired level of fitness Prerequisite: Physical Education and includes self- monitoring.
+Ongoing assessment may include individual progress and/or & performance-based skill evaluation.